Our Master of Science in Accounting program provides you with an excellent preparation for a career in accounting, auditing and taxation.

 The Accounting Department also offers merit-based scholarships.
 Current undergraduate accounting majors can apply for scholarships to apply to their graduate programs and continuing graduate students can apply as well.
 Applications are available in January and are due on February 1.

 Loans and grants may be available to graduate students.
-Contact the KSU Financial Aid office for more information.
+Visit the KSU Student Financial Aid website for more information.

 The Accountancy Board of Ohio and state and national CPA organizations also offer scholarships for students in graduate programs who are preparing for to take the CPA exam as they enter careers in accounting.
 Visit the following sites for more information: